zaritskylab/metalspy/README.md

 1. Cleaning: Removing outliers and background
 2. Input: A vector representation based on the tissue's histogram.
 3. Model: Training Adaboost classifier to return the probability for a non-responder sample.
-4. Patient prediction: Compute patient's probability to be non responder using its samples predictions.
+4. Patient prediction: Compute patient's probability to be non responder using its sample predictions.

 # Getting started
 I recommend setting up a virtual environment.
 Using e.g. miniconda, the project can be installed via: